fukawi2/dynd/README.md

     # echo 'include "/etc/bind/dynd.conf";' >> /etc/bind/named.conf.local
     # rndc reconfig

+Don't forget to make sure the zone file of the new zone is WRITABLE by the BIND user.

 #### Authentication and Authorization

 Each client needs to be given a key to authenticate with the server.
 The server